maleko/solaredge-insights/README.md

 # Execution

-1. `temporal server start-dev` to start [Temporal Server](https://github.com/temporalio/cli/#installation).
+1. `temporal server start-dev` to start [Temporal Server](https://github.com/temporalio/cli/#installation)
-   1. Use `temporal server start-dev -db-filename filename` if you want to persist it.
+   1. Use `temporal server start-dev -db-filename filename` if you want to persist it
-2. `npm install` to install dependencies.
+2. `npm install` to install dependencies
-3. `npm run start.watch` to start the Worker.
+3. `npm run start.watch` to start the Worker
-4. In another shell, `npm run workflow` to run the Workflow Client.
+4. In another shell, `npm run workflow` to run the Workflow Client

 The Workflow should return something like this: